CFP talks stall, dimming hopes of expansion before 2026

 INDIANAPOLIS (AP) — College Football Playoff expansion talks remain stalled and the possibility of implementing a new format by the 2024 season dimmed Monday after three days of meetings failed to produce an agreement.

-"We have entrenched issues that are no closer to be resolved, " Big 12 Commissioner Bob Bowlsby said Monday.
+"We have entrenched issues that are no closer to be resolved, " Big 12 Commissioner Bob Bowlsby said.

 While Bowlsby said it looked increasingly unlikely that an expanded playoff would come before the end of the current CFP contract that expires in 2026, it was not ruled out altogether.